apdcode/repos_github/coursera/repres/PA1_template.md

 dt_initial <- data.table(read.table("activity.csv", sep = ",", header = TRUE))

 #___1.2___Process/transform the data into a format suitable for the analysis
-#         For this par of the assignment, only complete cases of the dataset is used
+#         For this part of the assignment, only complete cases of the dataset is used
 #         In other words, all missing values for all columns are removed.
 #         Note, however, that the assigment requires quite a bit more data transforming,
-#         but this will be done at the appropriate parts of the assignment to show the work flow.
+#         but this will be done at the appropriate parts of the assignment to
+#         show the work flow.

+# Remove all observations with missing data
 dt_initialNoNa <- dt_initial[complete.cases(dt_initial),]

-# Rows with missing data removedc
+# Rows with missing data removed
 naRemoved <- nrow(dt_initial) - nrow(dt_initialNoNa)
 ```